Holomorphic Path Integrals in Tangent Space for Flat Manifolds: Quantization of the phase space

-Recently, the research on flat Riemannian manifolds (known as {\em euclidean space forms} \cite{wolf06,kuhnel06}) has shown many developments.
+Recently, the research on f\/lat Riemannian manifolds (known as {\em euclidean space forms} \cite{wolf06,kuhnel06}) has shown many developments.
 For instance, its spectral properties are studied in detail in \cite{miatellopodesta06,miatellorossetti09}.
-In cosmology, the {\em euclidean space forms} are used to model the spatial part of flat universe models \cite{ellis71,levin02,levin98,levin98_2,levin98_3}.
-In addition, a quantization procedure for {\em euclidean space forms} based on path integrals is developed in \cite{capobiancoreartes2}.
+In cosmology, the {\em euclidean space forms} are used to model the spatial part of f\/lat universe models \cite{ellis71,levin02,levin98,levin98_2,levin98_3}.
+And more recently a quantization procedure for {\em euclidean space forms} based on path integrals is developed in \cite{capobiancoreartes2}.